martinprobson/taskrunner/README.md

 ## Example - Introducing Task Dependencies
 Let's say we wanted to make `create_bar.sql` dependent on the successful execution of `create_foo.sql`.
-Simple add the following *task specific* configuration file, which **must** be named the same as its task but with a `.conf` extension: -
+Simply add the following *task specific* configuration file, which **must** be named the same as its task but with a `.conf` extension: -

 File: `create_bar.conf`